 Unsecured creditors, such as suppliers, customers, and HMRC are next in the pecking order, although unfortunately at this stage there is unlikely to be sufficient remaining funds to allow for significant returns to be made.

-Upon completion of the CVL, the company will be struck off the register held at Companies House and the company will cease to exist.
+Upon completion of the liquidation, the company will be struck off the register held at Companies House and the company will cease to exist.
 Any liabilities which remain unpaid by the company will be written off, unless they were personally guaranteed.

 This could result in the directors being held personally liable for some or all of the company’s debts, and they may be disqualified from acting as the director of any company for a period of up to 15 years.
 However, this is extremely rare and in the vast majority of cases, and directors are free to move on and even set up another business if they so wish.

 Call us today to arrange a free consultation and find out how we can help you and your company navigate its way out of distress.
 Whether your aim is to rescue the business, or alternatively if you are looking at ways to wind up your company on a voluntary basis, we can help.
-With 77 offices across the country Real Business Rescue can offer unparalleled director advice no matter where in the UK you are based.
+With 100+ offices across the country Real Business Rescue can offer unparalleled director advice no matter where in the UK you are based.

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - UK’s Largest Liquidators